 Do you need health insurance in Germany?

 All students must bring proof of valid health insurance.
 The German social security system generally treats German and foreign students the same, i.e. foreign students can take out insurance with the statutory health insurers in Germany, currently for about 100 euros per month.
 Students from selected countries (mainly from the EU) can claim an exemption.

 International students with private insurance can be exempted from compulsory health insurance if they present a certificate of insurance from their home insurance company, translated into German, which precisely describes the content and scope of the insurance coverage.
 The health insurance company in Germany will check this and may issue an exemption.
 Note: Please note that students older than 30 years of age are not eligible for student health insurance through the statutory health insurance companies and must take out private insurance either in their home country or in Germany.
 Please note that travel insurance cannot be accepted.

-We try to offer a pick-up service for all arrivals at the following airports and main train stations.
+We try to offer a pick-up service for our international guest and exchange student arrivals at the following airports and main train stations.

-- Dortmund: Duesseldorf International (NOT Duesseldorf-Weeze), airport Dortmund and main train station
+- Dortmund: Duesseldorf international airport (NOT Duesseldorf-Weeze), Dortmund airport and main train station

 - Frankfurt: Frankfurt international airport and main train station